HectorPulido/Cooklang/README.md

 ## TODO
 - More examples
-- I want to make an Unity implementation...
+- ~~ I want to make an Unity implementation... ~~

+## Examples
+The project contains 3 different examples
+- Factorial: y'know 5! = 1x2x3x4x5
+- Fibonacci: like the bunnies, 1,1,2,3,5,8...
+- Unity integration: This script makes a rigidbody to jump every 4 seconds, useful for a modding system

 ## How it works
 Just like the basic turing machine, we have an pointer that moves arround the code, every line is an action, Every acction has a name, like 'print' or 'operation' the rest of the line is the "Argument".
 Every line must end with a semicolon ";" and every code must end with the end command